GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 We will take it easy here and suggest you the Python script to obtain this data.
 The script actually codes for two ways to do so.
 Use only one, and/or try out the other, just to understand how it is done.
 Clearly you eventually want to upload into the database only one dataset.

+[ Incidentally, this exercise makes use of package cbsodata.
+It is documented here: https://media.readthedocs.org/pdf/cbsodata/latest/cbsodata.pdf.
+Only so you have a reference; there is no immediate need to chase that link. ]

 ```python
 import cbsodata                        # install it first!
 This is a specific CBS-offered package.
 import json                            # Needed only for the first option